wartman/pine/readme.md

 This is basically how Pine is tracking changes in the AutoComponent.
 It's wrapping in the render method in an Observer, then wrapping each var field in the class with a Signal, and then requests a re-render if any of its subscribed Signals changes.

-> It's actually a bit more complex than that, as Components are designed to change constantly and we need to do some things to ensure that we're not constantly creating new Observers and Signals, but that's the general idea.
+> It's actually a bit more complex than that, as Components are designed to change constantly and we need to do some things to ensure that we're not needlessly creating new Observers and Signals, but that's the general idea.

-This means that *any* Signal will be subscribed to if its used inside an `AutoComponent`.
-For example, we can use a global Signal if we want:
+This means that *any* Signal will be subscribed to if its used inside an AutoComponent.
+Feel free to define Signals anywhere, and your AutoComponent will react to any changes made to them.

 ```haxe
 import js.Browser;